hdl/containers/doc/dev/Contributing.rst

 * Ready-to-use images are tested before uploading.

-The :ref:`Package images <Development:package-images>` are created in some dockerfiles/workflows are based on ``scratch`` and contain pre-built assets.
+The :ref:`Package images <Development:package-images>` created in some dockerfiles/workflows are based on ``scratch`` and contain pre-built assets.
 Therefore, they are not really useful *per se*, but meant to be used for building other.
 In fact, multiple tools are merged into ready-to-use images for common use cases (such as ``impl``, ``formal`` or ``prog``).